smirarab/ASTRAL/astral-tutorial.md

 ### Memory:
-For big datasets (say more than 100 taxon) increasing the memory available to java might be necessary.
+For big datasets (say more than 100 taxa) increasing the memory available to java might be necessary.
 Note that you should never give java more memory than what you have available on your machine.
 So, for example, if you have 4GB of free memory, you can invoke ASTRAL using the following command to make 3GB available to java:

 ```
 java -Xmx3000M -jar astral.4.10.0.jar -i in.tree